James4Ever0/notes/on building the lua torch library.md

 ---
 title: on building the lua torch library
 created: '2022-08-26T14:07:07.000Z'
-modified: '2022-08-29T03:35:48.580Z'
+modified: '2022-08-29T03:36:36.726Z'
 ---

 # on building the lua torch library
 ## im2latex-tensorflow sucks, looking for alternatives

-**training on gpu is intensive and will occasionally burn hardware if not careful**
+**training on gpu is intensive and will occasionally burn hardware if not careful, doing this on kaggle or modify the software to stop training when gpu goes hot, but we are using trainer here**

 [harvard nlp showcase](http://nlp.seas.harvard.edu/code/)